Session and Track

 Track 19: Autoimmune Diseases

-An Autoimmune disease is a condition in which your immune system mistakenly attacks your body.
-As this condition continues to escalate among the population, researchers remain baffled as to why the condition affects mostly women.
+Autoimmune disease is a condition in which the immune system mistakenly attacks the body's own tissues.
+This condition is increasingly prevalent, yet researchers are still puzzled as to why it predominantly affects women.

 Rheumatoid arthritis